hoeck/typesafe-query-builder/README.md

 - `.primary()` - the column is (a part of) the primary key of this table, not used at the moment in types, use it to document your schema.
 - `.default()` - the column has a default value, you can use undefined or query.DEFAULT in insert statements.
 In contrast to sql, `null()` columns are not automatically defaulting to null.
 - `.null()` - in addition to its type, the column may also be `null`.
-- `.cast()` - define a custom SQL cast to string and json function to turn a string into a value, achieves transparent JSON selects of non-JSON datatypes such das Date.
+- `.cast()` - define a custom SQL cast to string and json function to turn a string into a value (to achieve transparent JSON selects of non-JSON datatypes such das Date).
-- `.sqlType()` - explicitly set an SQL column type for introspection purposes
+- `.sqlType()` - explicitly set an SQL column type (for introspection purposes)

 #### Custom Column Types